lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

     - Computed correlation matrix and heatmap between features and decision.
     ![Feature Distributions](figures/eda_feature_distributions.png)
     *Fugure - Feature Distribution of the simulated sensor dataset.*
-- Confirmed dataset is clean and structurally ready for TinyML preprocessing.
+- The dataset was confirmed to be clear and structurally ready for TinyML preprocessing.
 **Reflection:
 The EDA confirmed that the simulated data follows consistent numeric ranges and a balanced decision distribution.
-Although the dataset is syntethic, it sucesfully validates the data pipeline from Arduino -> ESP32 -> ThingSpeak -> Python, enabling the next step: normalization and baseline TinyML model training.
+Although the dataset is syntethic, it still successfully validates the complete data pipeline from Arduino -> ESP32 -> ThingSpeak -> Python, enabling the next step of normalization and TinyML training.

 **Date: 29 October 2025**
-- Normalized sensor features to a [0, 1] range using `MinMaxScler` and split the dataset into training (80%) and testin (20%) subsets.
+- Normalized sensor features to a [0, 1] range using `MinMaxScler` and split the dataset into training (80%) and testing (20%) subsets.
 - Trained a baseline **Decision Tree Classifier** (max_depth=5) to simulate TinyML inference behavior.
-- Achieved 100% accuracy on the simulated dataset, as the model correctly captured the same logic used for label generation (`irrigate = 1 if soil > 600 or soil2 > 600`).
+- Achieved 100% accuracy on the simulated dataset, as the model correctly captured the same logic used for label generation (`irrigate = 1 if soil1 > 600 or soil2 > 600`).
 - Visualized the decision structure confirming that `soil1` and `soil2` dominate the irrigation rule.
 - Exported the trained model and scaler as `.joblib` files, along with metadata for future TensorFlow Lite conversion.

 ![Decision Tree Baseline](figures/decision_tree_baseline%20.png)
-The baseline model validates the entire IoT -> Cloud -> tinyML pipeline.
+The baseline model validates the entire IoT -> Cloud -> TinyML pipeline.
 While the dataset is synthetic, the model perfectly reflects the irrigation logic, confirming data consistency and feature relevance.
-This phase completes the data preprocessing and establishes a foundaion for deploying the classifier on Arduino via tensorFlow Lite (TinyML comversion - next phase)
+This phase completes the data preprocessing and establishes a foundation for deploying the classifier on Arduino via TensorFlow Lite (TinyML comversion - next phase)

 **Date: 30 October 2025**
 - Exported `baseline_decision_tree` rules to C++ format using Python function `emit_rules_as_cpp()`.